API Reference

 key: 'rule_required',

-// Additional details about the message, you can put anything in here.
+// Additional details about the message

 meta: {